AnithaDharaneedharan/100daysOfAutumnCoding/README.md

 Today's Progress: Building codepen clone using React and libraries

-Thoughts: Always this refers to its parent, so check the scope of this
+Thoughts: Always this refers to the current object the code is written in (the parent), so check the scope of this

 Experimented with: Classes , Objects , Static method and scope